 Coworker, Ministry & Volunteer Opportunities

 Glenmary Home Missioners is Catholic society of priests and religious brothers who, along with lay coworkers, are dedicated to serving the spiritual and material needs of people living in mission counties throughout Appalachia and the South.
-Glenmary serves the Catholic minority, by establishing a Church presence in areas where frequently less than 1 percent of the total population are Catholic; the unchurched, by testifying to our faith in mission regions where a significant percentage of the people have no church affiliation; and the poor, through our outreach and work for social justice in counties where the poverty levels are almost twice the national average.
+With missionary job opportunities, Glenmary serves the Catholic minority, by establishing a Church presence in areas where frequently less than 1 percent of the total population are Catholic; the unchurched, by testifying to our faith in mission regions where a significant percentage of the people have no church affiliation; and the poor, through our outreach and work for social justice in counties where the poverty levels are almost twice the national average.

 Glenmary Home Missioners looks for passionate individuals committed to the mission effort to join our team.
-Check out the opportunities below to see if there is a job that is right for you.
+Check out the missionary job opportunities below to see if there is a job that is right for you.

 Catholic Lay Evangelizer Ministry Position

 The Glenmary Home Missioners is looking for Catholic lay people to engage in full time ministry in evangelization of the unaffiliated, unchurched, and non-Christians.
 The job would take place in Glenmary’s mission in Unicoi County, Tennessee.
 Persons interested need to be practicing Catholics with a background in Catholic theology, experience in evangelization, and an ability to share the gospel through creative initiatives.
 An option to live in an intentional community is available.
 For more information contact firstname.lastname@example.org.